-- Empathy: a person’s ability to understand and think from others perspective.
+- Empathy — a person’s ability to understand and think from other perspectives.
 This is crucial for building and leading teams successfully.

 In LinkedIn’s report, ‘Skills Companies Need Most In 2019’, Creativity topped the index of the soft skills that are in-demand in 2019.
 Creativity, the ability to come up with new ideas is not a necessary need of business.
 However, today a new emphasis on innovation has elevated this skill set to the top of the list.

 As you know, technological advancement is accelerating rapidly.
 There are many human jobs that technology can obliterate shortly.
 Today, computers can do tasks that humans did in the past.
 For instance, machines are better at calculation and retention rather than humans.
 Also, specific routine tasks such as making a check deposit have become much easier with ATM.

 Keeping all this in mind, so what can technology not replace or not give?
 Without any doubt, it is creativity.
 Though computers can do marvels, they lack the imagination to come up with creative solutions.
 Thus, creativity will be one of the coveted skills in the future.